-Payment upon Automatic If the notes are automatically redeemed, then, on the applicable Call Settlement Date, for each subject to postponement, as set forth in the product supplement in the section "General Terms of the Notes

-\$1,000 principal amount, investors will receive the principal amount plus the applicable interest payment.
+If the notes are automatically redeemed, then, on the applicable Call Settlement Date, for each \$1,000 principal amount, investors will receive the principal amount plus the applicable interest payment.

-The fifth (5th) business day prior to a Call Settlement Date, beginning on April 23, 2020.
-Each Call Date is Call Dates:
+Call Dates: The fifth (5th) business day prior to a Call Settlement Date, beginning on October 23, 2020.
+Each